Blargel/recipes_api/README.md

 # Recipes API

-This is just a test/practice repo for Rails APIs and GraphQL.
+This is just a test/practice repo for Rails APIs, don't mind me.